threefoldtecharchive/jumpscaleX_core/install/README.md

 ##### Retrieve the words

 execute that in kosmos `j.data.nacl.default.words`

 NOTE: these words aren't compatible with the keys you have in 3bot connect

+NOTE: You may have to delete `/sandbox/cfg/bcdb_config` and `pkill redis` if you got secret conflicts